- About SCEC

 SCEC CEO is organized into four interconnected focus areas:

-- Public Education and Preparedness thrust area educates people of all ages about earthquakes, and motivates them to become prepared;
+- Public Education and Preparedness: educates people of all ages about earthquakes, and motivates them to become prepared;

-- Experiential Learning and Career Advancement provides research opportunities, networking, and more to encourage and sustain careers in science and engineering.
+- Experiential Learning and Career Advancement: provides research opportunities, networking, and more to encourage and sustain careers in science and engineering; and

-SCEC CEO is led by SCEC’s associate director for CEO Mark Benthien.
-Sharon Sandow to the CEO team is Assistant Director for Strategic Partnerships.
-John Marquis is digital products manager and webmaster.
-Jason Ballmann is Communications Specialist.
-David Gill provides support to CEO as web developer.
+SCEC CEO is led by SCEC’s associate director for CEO Mark Benthien and supporting staff at SCEC headquarters on the USC campus.
 Several contractors for ECA and ShakeOut activities complement the SCEC CEO staff, along with a legion of USC student assistants and interns each year.
-The Earthquake Engineering Implementation Interface between SCEC and its research engineering partners is led by Jack Baker (Stanford) (who serves on the Planning Committee) and Jacobo Bielak (Carnegie Mellon).
+The Earthquake Engineering Implementation Interface between SCEC and its research engineering partners is led by Jack Baker (Stanford) (who serves on the Planning Committee) and Jon Stewart (UCLA).
 Several other SCEC scientists also are regularly involved in program development, intern mentorship, and other roles.